 When designing furniture for the Houses, there is always a nod to the original building.

-Picking the right colour
+Picking the right colour for your sofa

 'The fabric colour you choose depends on the overall look you're after,' says Murray.
 'A bold richer colour will mean the sofa is the star feature and it will anchor the room.
 A neutral sofa will have more of a unifying effect.'
 Lighter tones can also help to make a tight space feel more spacious.